 Any natural person whose individual net worth, or joint net worth with that person’s spouse, at the time of purchase, exceeds $1,000,000, excluding the value of the primary residence of such natural person, calculated by subtracting from the estimated fair market value of the property the amount of debt secured by the property, up to the estimated fair market value of the property.

 The release discussed a number of alternative approaches to calculating the value of a primary residence that the SEC chose not to adopt, including for example, excluding the fair market value of the residence without netting out secured indebtedness.
 The SEC is seeking comment on the proposed method of calculating the value of the residence.
 Additionally, the SEC considered a number of other related amendments that have not been included in the proposal, but with respect to which the SEC is seeking comments.
 These include, among others, whether the SEC should define the term “primary residence” for the purposes of the amended rules, and whether the calculation of net worth should be made as of a specified date before the sale of securities under Regulation D (e.g., 30, 60, or 90 days) as well as at the time of sale.

-Comments on the proposed rule are due March 11, 2011 and may be submitted electronically using the SEC’s Internet Comment Form.
-For additional information on the proposed amendments to the definition of accredited investor please contact us at (619) 278-0020.
+Comments on the proposed rule are due March 11, 2011, and maybe submitted electronically using the SEC’s Internet Comment Form.
+For additional information on the proposed amendments to the definition of accredited investor please contact us at (619) 278-0020 to schedule your consultation.